jethro-swan/vbox-scripts/README.md

 Some extremely simple scripts to create and manage headless VirtualBox VM (adapted from scripts originally provided by Bob Hutchinson https://github.com/arwystli).

+In due course the intention is to combine these into a single script with a rich set of options, but for the time being they work as needed.

 ### Install VBoxManage and the VirtualBox Extension Pack

 The download page for Linux versions is at https://www.virtualbox.org/wiki/Linux_Downloads